 I'm talking about athletics in general.

-Yeah, but we're talking about.
+Yeah, but we're talking about faith.

-So if they lower the standards for, you know, tennis, baseball, basketball, football, or whatever, whatever they do.
+So if they lower the standards for, you know, tennis, baseball, basketball, football, or whatever, whatever they do, I know in many cases that the schools don't sacrifice the education.

-They invest in the athletes' education, knowing that they're not at the same academic level as some of their their fellow students.
+They invest in the athletes' education, knowing that they're not at the same academic level as some of their fellow students.

 Do you agree with that?